NiftyPET/NiftyPET/docs/tutorials/dynrecon.rst

                store_img_intrmd = True)

-The reconstructed 4-D image can be accessed through the output dictionary, ``recon``:
+The path to the reconstructed 4-D image can be accessed through the output dictionary, ``recon``:

    .. code-block:: python